atharvalade/AirSpace_Async/nil_back_end/README.md

 This interactive script will:
 - Create or update your `.env` file
 - Prompt for your =nil; testnet URL
-- Prompt for your wallet's private key
+- Prompt for your wallet's private key (automatically extracted from =nil; CLI if available)
 - Prompt for the NFT contract address (if already deployed)
+- Prompt for your wallet address (automatically extracted from =nil; CLI if available)

 ## Wallet Setup